Lamp made of carved wood in the shape of a balustrade element

 A carved wood lamp in the shape of a balustrade element, finished in light walnut color with wax and plaster traces.
 Tuscany.
 A pleated silk lampshade in beige and ivory, with alternating segments.

 Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco', meaning an irregularly developed pearl.
-These were highly ornate pieces designed to radiate splendor and serve a role in luxury.
+Next is Baroque, whose name derives from the Portuguese "barocco" — meaning an irregularly developed pearl.
+These were highly ornate pieces designed to radiate splendor and play a significant role in luxury.
 Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style has influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
-The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a substantial mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, using brown stains, cornices, sturdy bases, and relief decorations.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
 Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads—these are common features in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, inspired by Italian and French artisans.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+Lion paws, eagle heads — these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

-The key to stylish antique furniture is originality.
-Ultimately, this is crucial from the buyer’s perspective, as many counterfeits circulate on the market.
+The most important aspect of stylish antique furniture is originality.
+Ultimately, this is crucial for buyers, as many counterfeit items circulate on the market.
 Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
 We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details